Data Migration Experience

 From there we’ll "crack" the database and create an ERD (Entity Relationship Document) to visually see the table structure, as well as get an initial record count for each table.
 There can be hundreds of tables in any CRM database, but just like Salesforce, not all may be utilized by the client.
 At this step we’re out to identify the tables that are being used by the client so we can start mapping fields.

 A spreadsheet is created that can be shared with the client that has a tab for each table in the legacy CRM system along with the fields, data type and record counts.
 We’ll map each field that is being used by the client to a corresponding field in Salesforce.
-This is a tedious phase of the process as a CRM system can have hundreds and hundreds of fields to map.
+This is an exacting and tedious phase of the process as a CRM system can have hundreds and hundreds of fields to map.
+This also includes transposing data.
+For example you might have a pick-list in the source database called "Industry" with 18 values, but the target CRM only has 15 values in the "Industry" pick-list.

 Salesforce System Considerations Addressed